 Introducing Schedule C

 You’ll report the income you earn as a rideshare driver on Schedule C, Profit or Loss from Business, which you’ll file along with Form 1040.
-If you’ve been filing form 1040EZ, you’ll have to switch to the long form to include your business earnings.

 If you earn self-employment income from a different type of business, such as Airbnb hosting services, you’ll need to file a separate Schedule C for that business.
 The same is true if you earn income as a wedding singer, yoga teacher, or anything else.
-Generally, each separate type of business you run requires a separate Schedule C. You’ll enter the total income from all of your businesses on line 12 of Form 1040.
+Generally, each separate type of business you run requires a separate Schedule C. You’ll enter the total income from all of your businesses on Form 1040.

 Making sense of your Uber 1099s